 Paul’s writing has been published in many books, catalogues, journals and magazines and he is a regular contributor to Art Monthly.
-He is reviews editor for Art and the Public Sphere Journal and is co-editor of Afterall’s Exhibition Histories Series.
+He is reviews editor for Art and the Public Sphere Journal and series co-editor of Afterall’s Exhibition Histories Series.
 He is on the editorial board The Journal of Curatorial Studies and FIELD – A Journal of Socially Engaged Art Criticism and The Journal of Curatorial Studies.
 He is editor of the curatorial anthology, Curating Subjects (2007), and co-editor of Curating and the Educational Turn (2010), and Curating Research (2014) both with Mick Wilson, and co-published by de Appel and Open Editions (Amsterdam and London); Locating the Producers: Durational Approaches to Public Art (Amsterdam, Valiz, 2011), co-edited with Claire Doherty and author of the critically acclaimed book The Culture of Curating and the Curating of Culture(s), (Cambridge, MASS., The MIT Press, 2012).
-His most recent anthologies, The Curatorial Conundrum…, and How Institutions Think are co-edited with Lucy Steeds and Mick Wilson, published with The MIT Press, CCS Bard College and Luma Foundation, in 2016 and 2017 (forthcoming)).
-He recently curated the multi-faceted large scale exhibition project: We are the Center for Curatorial Studies for the Hessel Museum, Bard College (2016-17), and he is currently working on the co-authored Durational Aesthetics: Time and Contemporary Art (London, Bloombury Press, 2018).
+His most recent anthologies, The Curatorial Conundrum…, and How Institutions Think are co-edited with Lucy Steeds and Mick Wilson, published with The MIT Press, CCS Bard College and Luma Foundation, in 2016 and 2017 respectively.
+He is currently working on the co-authored Durational Aesthetics: Time and Contemporary Art (London, Bloombury Press, 2019).

 Recent Reviews and Forthcoming Publications